• Skip to main content

 • Next stir in the cream just until all the ingredients are moistened.

-• Rub a little flour on your hands and pat it on the top of the dough and then form it into a loose ball.
+• Rub a little flour on your hands and pat it on the top of the dough and then form the biscuit dough into a loose ball.

 • Put the ball of dough on a floured surface (we love this baking mat).